Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Authentication Methods for ArgoCD with GitHub/authenticate-with-ssh.md

 For the authentication methods, you must add the GitHub repository URL and the basepath for your applications:

-- `argocd.main_git_repository.repourl`: Plaintext HTTPS Git URL for repository where your applications are stored
+- `argocd.main_git_repository.repourl`: SSH Git URL for repository where your applications are stored
 -  `argocd.main_git_repository.basepath`: Basepath is where argoCD will look to find your application definions.
 ArgoCD will look in your git repository for path: `$basepath/$environment/applications/`

 ## Authenticate with SSH